-Welcome to the Lebanese Growth Accelerator Program, Bloom’s program to support 50 high-potential enterprises in 2021-2022! ⚡️
+Welcome to the Lebanese Growth Accelerator Program, Bloom’s program to support 10 high-potential enterprises! ⚡️

 During our 4-month accelerator program, we will help grow your business with our project-based learning methodology, fresh funds and world-class support.